 Dreamweaver promotes itself as a beginner-friendly platform, but its interface has a bit of a learning curve.
 There are about 50+ things to look at on the screen, and so many features can overwhelm a user.
 If you are getting started with coding, this interface can be highly intimidating.

-Adding this software into your designer toolkit can be costly.
+Adding this software to your designer toolkit can be costly.
 There are other tools available with more features at a fraction of the price.

 What You See Is Not Always What You Get

-The WYSIWIG feature can be misleading at times.
+The WYSIWYG feature can be misleading at times.
 Therefore, don’t rely on the results of DW.
 Check the appearance of the site in the browser to cross-check your work.

 Summing Up Pros and Cons of Dreamweaver

 Adobe Dreamweaver is an excellent tool for drafting codes and designing a website.
 It can help you learn to code as well, thanks to its beginner-friendly features.
 The developers of this program continue to add more features to it to make it more advanced.

 It has a few drawbacks, but the benefits outweigh them.
 Some even say it can make a designer lazy as he/she relies on the tool more than his/her creativity.
 Adobe DW is a tool to help you display your creativity.

 I have developed websites here in South Carolina and other states that have been up and running for years now with no problems.

 Pros and Cons of Dreamweaver | Blog Article | SEO After Coffee, | All Rights Reserved. | Greenville SC. | 5/7/2021 -Updated 5/30/2023